 My first experience with science fiction time travel novels was when I read the 1955 Isaac Asimov paperback entitled The End of Eternity.
 That was long ago.
-Now I have a science fiction time book, Baja Clavius, available exclusively for Amazon Kindle.
+Now I my science fiction time novel, Baja Clavius: Moon Men Deep Inside, is widely available:

 I was just reaching my teenage years when I read the Asimov novel, but doing so redirected my life.
 No exaggeration!
 The most important change that I experienced thanks to reading Asimov was that I stopped believing in both Heaven and Hell.
 Having been born into the Roman Catholic faith, rejecting the core concepts of eternal reward versus eternal punishment was just not done.

 Yet, I did.
 The simple explanation as to how that one Asimov novel could end my belief in both Heaven and Hell has everything to do with the concept of eternity as explored by Asimov in his 1955 novel.
 I came to understand eternity as a tangible concept.
 I found myself doing a mathematical comparison of eternity as measured in years versus a normal lifespan for a human being as measured in years.
 As a twelve year old boy, it was very easy for me to grasp that eternity was a whole lot of years compared to about 70 or so years for a human’s life expectancy.
 I could no longer believe in Heaven or Hell because I did not see that any Supreme Being up in the skies could reward any human with an eternity in Heaven after the person only put in about seven decades in mortal life.
 The same reasoning made me reject Hell because I came to accept that even if a human were to live seven or eight decades doing bad things, that was not sufficient time to earn the bad person an eternity of damnation.

 My parents thought I was crazy or heretical.
 They were correct about my showing evidence of one of at least one of those traits.

 Writing about Time